BIMSBbioinfo/intro2UnixandSGE/README.md

 ## Introduction to Unix and Grid Engine for beginners

-This is a guide on using unix systems and the Grid Engine cluster environment.
+This is a guide on using Unix-like systems and the Grid Engine cluster environment.

-First chapter will introduce basic usage for unix systems.
+The first chapter will introduce basic usage for Unix-like systems.
 The second chapter will explore the Grid Engine environment and show how to use the queuing system from users perspective.

 ###  What will you get out of this ?

 After reading, you will:

-* be able to use unix commands to navigate the file system
+* be able to use the command line interface to navigate the file system
-* use unix commands to interrogate files
+* use the command line to interrogate files
-* understand and write basic bash scripts
+* understand and write basic shell scripts
 * understand Grid Engine and queueing system
 * be able to submit jobs to a Grid Engine cluster and troubleshoot

 ### Contribute to the development

-You can contribute to the development of this guide using github features such as pull-requests and issue creation.
+You can contribute to the development of this guide using GitHub features such as pull-requests and issue creation.